 The only stipulation was that we had to use the account at least three times per month.
 This wouldn’t be a problem since I usually buy books for my Kindle on Amazon and enroll in various online writing courses like this one from Malcolm Gladwell I just took.

 I also listed a trusted family member on our bank account so they could handle any banking issues that might come up while we were in Thailand.

 We then notified our brokerage accounts that we were moving and changed the addresses on those accounts to a family member’s address.

 I can’t emphasize this enough, but make sure your bank puts a note on your account that you’re living in Thailand long term.
 Over the past four years, even with a note on our account, we’ve had our ATM cards deactivated at least once a year—almost always at the most inconvenient time.

 Nowadays our means of getting money has changed just a bit.
 We no longer use our ATM cards unless it’s an absolute emergency.

-We now use Transferwise to send money from America to Thailand, and it saves us hundreds of dollars a year.
+We now use Wise to send money from America to Thailand, and it saves us hundreds of dollars a year.
 I’ve used a few different online money transfer providers, but they are by far the cheapest and quickest.